 Most Jewish commentators follow the parasha division and connect 26:1,2 with Behar.
-For example, Rashi and Ramban (on 26:1) quote from the Sifra that the laws of 26:1,2 are connected to the slavery section since if a person is sold to a non-Jewish owner he might be tempted to adopt the practices of his owner.
-Hence the Torah reminds him that he must follow the Torah even if he is a slave to a non-Jew.
-Ibn Ezra (on 26:1) varies this idea slightly that the non-Jewish owner must know that he buys Jewish slaves on the condition that they cannot work on Shabbat or work with idolatry.
-Zev Whitman (1987) questions these views since if the intent of the Torah was to tell us that a slave had to keep the laws then the Torah should have stated so explicitly.
+For example, Rashi and Ramban (on 26:1, see also Ibn Ezra on 26:1) quote from the Sifra that the laws of 26:1,2 are connected to the slavery section since if a person is sold to a non-Jewish owner, he/ she might be tempted to adopt the practices of his owner.
+Hence the Torah reminds the slave that he/ she must follow the Torah even if he/ she is a slave to a non-Jew.
+Yet, how much freedom do slaves have?
+Also, Zev Whitman (1987) questions these views since if the intent of the Torah was to tell us that a slave had to keep the laws then the Torah should have stated so explicitly.
 Furthermore, why are only these three laws mentioned if the slave has to keep all the laws?

 While this argument is appealing, Whitman notes (in footnote 5), that the lack of reference even by hint to the non-observance of the regular Shabbat in the punishments of chapter 26 is problematic.
 If Shabbat was such a basic law its non-observance should have been mentioned as the non-observance of his other basic laws are mentioned.
 To resolve this difficulty, he concedes that one could drop the regular Sabbath from the list.
 Also, notwithstanding his defense of these four laws as being the basis of the covenant, this seems like an unlikely group, as for example, what happened to the prohibition of murder?
 In addition, 26:14 seems to refer to all the laws as it parallels 26:3, which also seems to refer to all the laws and not just this group of four.
 According to his explanation, 26:3 should have stated “if you keep these laws.”

-The structure of chapter 25 and 26 also support the idea that 26:1,2 relate to Be-hukkotai and not Behar.
+The structure of chapter 25 and 26 support the idea that 26:1,2 relate to parashat Be-hukkotai and not to parashat Behar.
 In our discussion on the structure of Vayikra chapter 25 and 26 and on Shemot 6:5-8, "The four words of redemption," we pointed out that chapters 25 and 26 of Vayikra can be divided into four sections, and each section has a concluding verse, which are 25:38, 25:55, 26:13 and 26:45.
-Once 25:55 is a concluding sentence then the following verses, 26:1,2, relate to other verses in the third section 26:3-13 (Be-hukkotai) and not to chapter 25.
+Once 25:55 is a concluding sentence then the following verses, 26:1,2, relate to other verses in the third section 26:3-13 (in parashat Be-hukkotai) and not to chapter 25.
+Yet, still what is the connection?

 Bibliography: